vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-nsxt-airgap-ra.md

 |Large|4|16|40|
 |Extra-large|8|32|80|

 To create a cluster in which all of the control plane and worker node VMs are the same size, specify the `SIZE` variable.
-If you set the `SIZE` variable, all nodes will be created with the configuration that you set.
+If you set the `SIZE` variable, all nodes are created with the configuration that you set.

 - `SIZE: "large"`